Gameplay Systems · Speculative · updated 2026-07-05

 Do not claim smarter patrols, exact search-zone rules, helicopter behaviour, roadblock patterns, heat decay, or stealth escape systems until the exact mechanic is public or tested after launch.

-Promotion receipt: Capture the exact pursuit, patrol, roadblock, helicopter, search-zone, stealth, or AI behaviour evidence plus source class, route blast radius, neighbouring unknowns, rollback, and validation before updating copy or feature rows.
+Promotion receipt: Capture the exact pursuit, patrol, roadblock, helicopter, search-zone, stealth, or AI behaviour evidence plus source class, affected routes, neighbouring unknowns, rollback, and validation before updating copy or feature rows.

 Blocked inputs: trailer overreads as mechanics, fake confirmed AI posts, private chase screenshots, unversioned creator clips, single unsupported anecdotes